sara-sabr/ITStrategy/presentations/en/2021-05-DevOps-Self-Assessment-Tool.md

 ### Continuous Improvement

-1. Set goals and enable team experimentation
+- Set goals and enable team experimentation
-2. Build community structures to spread knowledge
+- Leaders and teams agree on and communicate measurable outcomes and teams determine how to achieve them

 [DORA How To Transform](https://cloud.google.com/solutions/devops/devops-culture-transform)

+> Change is achieved iteratively and incrementally - Improvement work is never done

 --